GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 The endpoint(s) receive(s) these reports.

 You can now access the reports on these endpoints and monitor what went wrong.
-You're ready start troubleshooting to solve the problem that's affecting your users.
+You're ready to start troubleshooting to solve the problem that's affecting your users.

 {% Details %}